Teaching & Learning in A Technological World

 Shannon spent two summers at the University of Kansas participating in the Research Experience for Teachers program, where she collaborated with other participants and researchers to create high school lessons that allow teachers to incorporate engineering concepts into physics, chemistry, and biology classrooms.
 The team also authored an article that was published in The Science Teacher.
 Mrs. Ralph is co-author of a lab-based biology curriculum that focuses on using inquiry as its key delivery method, which is aimed at increasing student engagement and learning.
 She has presented at national conferences for both the National Association of Biology Teachers and National Science Teachers Association.
 Shannon is passionate about intentionally building personal relationships with students in order to make lessons both relevant and meaningful.

-Regular registration for the 2015 Summer Strategies Conference is now available online through Monday, May 18, 2015.
-Submit your registration to attend now!
+Regular registration for the 2015 Summer Strategies Conference closed Monday, May 18, 2015.
+Please check back often for the 2016 Conference information.

 Sponsorship and Exhibitor Opportunities